25prabhu10/notes/docs/Concepts/AWS/AWS_CloudFormation.md

   CreateProdResources: !Equals [!Ref EnvType, prod]
 ```

 - The logical ID is for you to choose.
-It’s how you name condition
+It's how you name condition
 - The intrinsic function (logical) can be any of the following:
 - `Fn::And`
 - `Fn::Equals`